-Here you will discover an array of content regarding one of the oldest, species-rich families on the planet—the family Mustelidae.
-This is a website for people who love seeing mustelids in visual media, but still value an adequate degree of attention to detail when it comes to their anatomy, as well as some education about the family.
-We do not claim to be zoologists, but we do have a passion for depicting genuine mustelids!
-We provide brief information about each species, a large list of games, literature and documentaries containing mustelids, drawing tutorials for artists (coming soon); as well as links to honorable mustelid rescue and conservation organizations.
-In essence, we are a miniature online encyclopedia combining both science and popular culture to help promote a more positive image of mustelids.
+Here you will discover a variety of content regarding one of the oldest, species-rich families on the planet—the family Mustelidae.
+Genuine Mustelids is a website for people who love seeing mustelids in visual media, but still value an adequate degree of attention to detail when it comes to their anatomy, including education about the family.
+We provide brief information for each living species, a large list of media containing mustelids, drawing tutorials for artists (coming soon); as well as links to honorable mustelid rescue and conservation organizations.
+In essence, we are a miniature online encyclopedia combining both science and popular culture to help promote a more insightful image of mustelids.

 Promoting “uncharismatic minifauna”

-When it comes to various types of media, mustelids are often unjustly villainized and overlooked in favour of more popular species.
-Mustelids are very unique, intelligent, adaptive, colourfully diverse creatures, and it’s a shame one often hears more about their scents, predatory diet habits, or fur value than beauty in life.
+When it comes to various types of media, mustelids are often unjustly demonized and overlooked in favour of more popular species.
+Mustelids are very clever, adaptive and fascinatingly complex creatures, and it’s a shame we often fixate on their predation habits, odor, or fur value than bringing attention to their lesser-known traits.
 Popularity doesn’t always mean better, and one of our many goals is to help bring attention to these underrated animals, and show they can be just as capable and captivating as the more familiar mammals in the order Carnivora.

 Debunking myths, while encouraging a broader perspective

 Due to outdated myths surrounding their elusive nature, media sensationalism and caricatured features in classic media, mustelids tend to be both irregularly depicted and generally misunderstood across the board.
 To add to this confusion, they are often arbitrarily compared to cats, bears, rodents, reptiles and other unrelated animals, rather than being viewed as their own complex, yet long-established family.